 An important principle in Norwegian legislation, which forms the basis for salmon management, is that both conservation and harvestable surplus of salmon should be ensured.
 The aim of the Salmon and Freshwater Fish Act is to ensure that populations and their habitats are managed such that diversity and productivity are conserved.
 Further, populations should be managed to ensure increased yields, to the benefit of fisheries stakeholders and recreational fishers.
-Similar principles are embedded in the Nature Diversity Act (see section on the quality norm below).
+Similar principles are embedded in the Nature Diversity Act.

-Annual nominal catches in the sea and rivers have been reduced from about 1500 metric tons during the 1980s to 500-600 metric tons during the last years.
+Annual nominal catches in the sea and rivers have been reduced from about 1500 metric tons during the early 1980s to 500-600 metric tons during the last years.
 In 1983-1988, more than 60% of the salmon returning from the ocean to the Norwegian coast (pre-fishery abundance) were caught in the sea (figure 3).
 When the drift net fishery was banned from 1989, the exploitation was reduced.
 The sea fisheries have been further reduced after the 1990s.
-In 2018, 20% of the salmon returning to the coast were caught in the sea.
+In 2019, 15% of the salmon returning to the coast were caught in the sea.